 “The longer the project is put off, the more it will cost to build.”

-The complete Clemson University study can be accessed here.
+The complete study by Clemson University researchers can be accessed here.